 - g.
 Urine drug and saliva alcohol tests will be performed at screening and at check-in.
 A blood sample will be taken to assess the presence of HbsAg, HCV-Ab and HIV at screening. - h.
-Electrocardiograms (12-lead) will be performed at screening, check-in, after receiving apixaban on the morning of day 1-4, and prior to discharge.
+Electrocardiograms (12-lead) will be performed at screening, check-in, after receiving rivaroxaban on day 1-3, and prior to discharge.
 Additional ECG may be performed at PI discretion. - i.
 Urine pregnancy testing will be performed for all women at screening and at discharge.
-Serum pregnancy test will be performed at check-in on Day -1.
+Serum pregnancy test will be done for all women at check-in on Day -1.
 FSH and Estradiol tests for post-menopausal female subjects. - j.
 Subjects will be admitted to the clinical site on Day -1 for baseline assessments and will remain confined until 24 hours after the study drug administration provided that, in the opinion of the Investigator, it is safe to be discharged. - k.
-Apixaban oral tablet will be administered as 10 mg BID (Q12) after meal on Days 1-3.
-On Day 4, a single dose 10 mg apixaban will be administered after breakfast on the morning and the study drug injection will follow approximately 3 hours later.
-Stroke assessment will be performed at approximately 3 hours post-apixaban dosing on the morning (\pm 1-hour window) on Day 1 to 4. - l.
-Blood samples for WBCT will be collected on Day 1 pre-apixaban (as baseline), Day 4 post-apixaban at 2.75 hrs. and post-study drug at 15, 30, 45, minutes, and at 1, 3, 5, and 24 hrs.
-Only subjects with at least 20% increase of clotting time from Day 1 pre-apixaban baseline will be randomized for study drug treatment. - m.
-Blood samples for PK assessment of apixaban and ciraparantag and its metabolite will be collected on Day 4 post-apixaban at 2.75 hr and post-study drug at 15, 30, 45 minutes, and at 1, 3, 5, and 24 hrs.
-For apixaban PK, a pre-apixaban blood sample on Day 1 will also be collected. - n.
+Rivaroxaban will be administered as a single 20 mg oral tablet after meal on Days 1-3 and followed 4 hours later by study drug injection on Day 3. - l.
+Blood samples for WBCT will be collected on Day 3 pre-rivaroxaban dosing and post-rivaroxaban at 3.75 hrs. and post-study drug at 15, 30, and 45 minutes, 1, 2, 4, 6, 8, and 24 hours.
+Only subjects with at least 25% increase of clotting time from pre-rivaroxaban level on day 3 will be randomized - m.
+Blood samples for PK assessment of rivaroxaban and ciraparantag and its metabolite will be collected on Day 3 pre-rivaroxaban dosing and post-rivaroxaban at 3.75 and post-study drug at 15, 30, and 45 minutes, 1, 2, 4, 6, 8, and 24 hours. - n.
 Follow-up will be performed by telephone on Day 7-10.
 Subjects may be discharged from the study after the telephone call if all AEs have resolved to the satisfaction of the Investigator.